Image Credit: Wim Hoek/Shutterstock.com

 Without this ban on mining, most mining experts agree that Antarctica is a very inhospitable and expensive place to conduct any mining-related activities.

 Other issues that hamper efforts toward mineral extraction in Antarctica are as follows:

 - A wealth of minerals easily available in other parts of the world

 - Resistance from environmentalists such as Greenpeace and World Wide Fund for Nature

 - Antarctica's distance from industrialized areas

 - Extremely dangerous terrain

-Companies such as ArcelorMittal plan to construct a mine in the Artic Circle in 2013.
-The success of this company in that region would pave way for more deliberations about the Antarctic Circle.
-With Russia already exploring the Artic, mineral exploration in the Antarctic does not seem impossible.
+Companies such as ArcelorMittal plan to construct a mine in the Arctic Circle in 2013.
+The success of this company in that region would allow for more deliberations about the Antarctic Circle.
+With Russia already exploring the Arctic, mineral exploration in the Antarctic does not seem impossible.